Download and print pre-operative instructions for Rhinoplasty.

 Endonasal Rhinoplasty

-In an endonasal rhinoplasty, or “closed rhinoplasty”, the doctor makes the incisions inside the nasal passages.
+In an endonasal rhinoplasty, also known as a “closed rhinoplasty”, the surgeon creates cuts within the nostrils.
 These incisions are not visible after surgery.
 Endonasal rhinoplasty offers a limited view and dissection of nasal tissues.

 Rhinoplasty with Dr. Shervin Naderi